NotTooScareyShellScripts/ShellCGI-SVR-HLS-HDHR/README.md

 ***
-These are older builds, but still valid minus newer some features.
+These screenshots below are from older builds, but still valid for demonstration.
 ***
 ***